TundraGreen/Localization-Editor/ReadMe.txt

 Version history
 ---------------
+Version 1.2 (Build 5)
+	Write translated strings to a set of language files.
+	User can access the translations either:
+		Directly from the database with a local() function Or as php defines with the language files.
 Version 1.1 (Build 4)
 	Partial implementation of code to write language strings to files.
 Version 1.1 (Build 3)